9r55hs/dai-lab-http-infrastructure/README.md

 To do this, you will first need to generate an encryption certificate.
 Since the system is not exposed to the Internet, you cannot use a public certificate such as Let's encrypt, but have to generate a self-signed certificate.
 You can [do this using openssl](https://stackoverflow.com/questions/10175812/how-to-create-a-self-signed-certificate-with-openssl#10176685).

-Once you got the two files (certificate and key), you can place them into a folder, which has to be [mounted as a volume in the Traefik container](https://docs.docker.com/compose/compose-file/compose-file-v3/#short-syntax-3).
-You can mount the volume at any path in the container, for example `/etc/traefik/certificates`.
+Once you got the two files (certificate and key), you can place them into a folder, which has to be [mounted as a volume in the _Traefik_ container](https://docs.docker.com/compose/compose-file/compose-file-v3/#short-syntax-3).
+You can mount the volume at any path in the container, for example `/etc/_Traefik_/certificates`.

-### Traefik configuration file
+### _Traefik_ configuration file

-Up to now, you've configured Traefik through labels directely in the docker compose file.
-However, it is not possible to specify the location of the certificates to Traefik with labels.
-You have to create a configuration file `traefik.yaml`.
+Up to now, you've configured _Traefik_ through labels directely in the docker compose file.
+However, it is not possible to specify the location of the certificates to _Traefik_ with labels.
+You have to create a configuration file `_Traefik_.yaml`.

-Again, you have to mount this file into the Traefik container as a volume, at the location `/etc/traefik/traefik.yaml`.
+Again, you have to mount this file into the _Traefik_ container as a volume, at the location `/etc/_Traefik_/_Traefik_.yaml`.

 The configuration file has to contain several sections:

-- The [providers](https://doc.traefik.io/traefik/providers/docker/#configuration-examples) section to configure Traefik to read the configuration from Docker.
+- The [providers](https://doc._Traefik_.io/_Traefik_/providers/docker/#configuration-examples) section to configure _Traefik_ to read the configuration from Docker.
-- The [entrypoints](https://doc.traefik.io/traefik/routing/entrypoints/#configuration-examples) section to configure two endpoints:  `http` and `https`.
+- The [entrypoints](https://doc._Traefik_.io/_Traefik_/routing/entrypoints/#configuration-examples) section to configure two endpoints:  `http` and `https`.
-- The [tls](https://doc.traefik.io/traefik/https/tls/#user-defined) section to configure the TLS certificates.
-Specify the location of the certificates as the location where you mounted the directory into the container (such as `/etc/traefik/certificates`).
+- The [tls](https://doc._Traefik_.io/_Traefik_/https/tls/#user-defined) section to configure the TLS certificates.
+Specify the location of the certificates as the location where you mounted the directory into the container (such as `/etc/_Traefik_/certificates`).
-- In order to make the dashboard accessible, you have to configure the [api](https://doc.traefik.io/traefik/operations/dashboard/#insecure-mode) section.
+- In order to make the dashboard accessible, you have to configure the [api](https://doc._Traefik_.io/_Traefik_/operations/dashboard/#insecure-mode) section.
 You can remove the respective labels from the docker compose file.

 ### Activating the HTTPS entrypoint for the servers